[Updated: January 11, 2022 | Published: August 22, 2018]

 “Another vivid memory was watching Friendship Village of Dublin in the St. Patrick’s Day Parade,” she said.
 “I remember waving at residents and knowing I wanted to give back to the community because it was such a big part of my childhood.”

 After high school, Rita went on to get her bachelor’s degree in health services and long-term care administration from Ohio University.
-After graduating, she joined Friendship Village of Dublin’s management company, Life Care Services (LCS), and spent the next decade learning the ropes.
+After graduating, she went to work for Life Care Services (LCS), a senior living communities management company, and spent the next decade learning the ropes.

 “Working at LCS gave me the opportunity to hone my leadership skills while working at communities across the country,” she explained.
 “But when I heard the executive director position at Friendship Village of Dublin opened, I knew I had to apply.”